Matthew Neuhaus: Career

 Neuhaus joined the Australian Department of Foreign Affairs in 1982 and has held posts both overseas and in Australia.
 Most recently he has been appointed as the Australian Ambassador to the Netherlands (2018–present) and headed the Middle East and Africa Division (2017–18).

 In August 1983, Neuhaus went on his first overseas posting when he was appointed third secretary at the Australian Embassy in Nairobi, Kenya - reporting also on Ethiopia, Somalia, Uganda and Seychelles.
 Upon finishing this posting, he studied at The University of Cambridge (Trinity Hall) in 1985 with an Australian Public Service Board Scholarship.
 His MPhil thesis examined the Commonwealth's role in negotiating Zimbabwe's Independence.

-Returning to Australian Foreign Service, Neuhaus was appointed Second Secretary in Papua New Guinea (1988–89).
-From 1990-91 he was head of the Nauru ICJ Taskforce in the Department of Foreign Affairs and Trade (DFAT).
-In this role, he was responsible for preparing Australia's defence to the case brought by Nauru against it in the International Court of Justice.

-In 1991, he was appointed First Secretary, later Counsellor (covering legal, disarmament and Security Council) to Australia's Mission to the United Nations (UN) in New York (1991-1994).
+In 1991, he was appointed First Secretary, later Counsellor (covering legal, disarmament and Security Council) to Australia's Mission to the United Nations (UN) in New York (1991–1994).
 He was the Vice Chairman of the Sixth Committee at the UN General Assembly (1993–94) and Vice Chairman of the ad hoc committee on the Indian Ocean Zone of Peace.
 Later in 1994 he returned to the University of Cambridge as a visiting fellow in the Centre for International Studies where he wrote on the UN Security role.

-Returning to Australia, Neuhaus first served as the Director of Staffing Policy before becoming Director of the UN and Commonwealth section (1995–97).

-From 1997–2000, Neuhaus was appointed as Australian High Commissioner to Nigeria – accredited also to Ghana, Sierra Leone, Senegal and The Gambia.
+From 1997 to 2000, Neuhaus was appointed as Australian High Commissioner to Nigeria – accredited also to Ghana, Sierra Leone, Senegal and The Gambia.
 He presented his credentials to General Sani Abacha and was actively engaged in supporting the return to democracy in 1999 under President Olusegun Obasanjo.

 In 2001, on returning from Nigeria, Neuhaus joined the Department of the Prime Minister and Cabinet as a senior advisor to the International Division.
 He had particular responsibility for the policy advice to Prime Minister John Howard as Chair of the Commonwealth Heads of Government Meeting (CHOGM) held in Coolum, Queensland, Australia in February 2002.